JadnjungSpector/Campus_Newbie/README.md

 Known Bugs
 Refer to the GitHub Issues tracker for an up-to-date list of known issues.
 This is regularly updated to reflect the latest development and testing feedback.

+## Reporting Bugs
+Go to the GitHub Issues tracker (link provided on the project’s GitHub page).
+Provide details, including:

+Description of the issue.

+Steps to reproduce.

+Expected and actual results.

+Screenshots or logs if applicable.

+##Known Bugs
+Refer to the GitHub Issues tracker for an up-to-date list of known issues.
+This is regularly updated to reflect the latest development and testing feedback.

 ---------------------------------------------------------------------------------------------------------------